Tax advisor for self-employed persons

 6. Accounting data

-7. Evidence of deductible costs (evidence) such as Training courses, technical literature, software licenses, etc.
+7. Evidence of deductible costs (evidence) such as continuing education, specialist literature, software licenses, etc.

 8. Fixed assets & depreciation: Acquisition costs, documents, delivery notes, current system directory

-9. Logbook (if motor vehicle is used professionally): Manually or digitally guided, seamless
+9. Logbook (if motor vehicle is used professionally): manually or digitally managed, seamless

 10. Open positions: List of unpaid incoming and outgoing invoices